KKamaleshKumar/EE5120_Course_Project/README.md

 The report for the project can be found [here](https://github.com/KKamaleshKumar/EE5120_Course_Project/blob/master/SchattenCappedPnorm.pdf).

-The implementation and video presentation will be updated shortly.
+The slides used for the presentation can be found [here](https://github.com/KKamaleshKumar/EE5120_Course_Project/blob/master/SchattenCapped_pNorm.pdf)

+The implementation of the algorithm is [here](https://github.com/KKamaleshKumar/EE5120_Course_Project/blob/master/SchattenCappedNorm.ipynb)

+The video presentations is [here](https://www.youtube.com/watch?v=Nuj4s5n-nVM)